Last updated: 2025-01-04

 Getting a validation error parsing our SQL

-After we have successfully mastered this step, we can already see a preview of the tables including their relationships to each other.
-By performing the import, they are available in our project as entities and can be further customized if needed.
+After performing the import, the tables are available in our project as entities and can be further customized if needed.

 Our created entities after the import